 kitten home, but her parents don't want her to keep it.
 After sneaking the kitten back in the house, feeding the kitten, being discovered, and running away with the kitten in the middle of a thunderstorm, Nobuko manages to convince her parents to allow her to keep the kitten.
 Nobuko and her brother name it Kuro.
 Nobuko catches fish for Kuro to eat and plays with Kuro frequently.
 The cat grows bigger, stronger, and smarter.
 It eventually becomes cat-Jesus.
 Kuro saves Nobuko's life on several occasions and sacrifices itself so that she may survive the Hiroshima atom-bombing.
 You may think I’m joking, but I’m not.
 That actually happens.
 After Kuro saves Nobuko, he dies in a bomb shelter.
 It’s very sad, I guess.
 Considering her cat and her house were the only losses, I’d say Nobuko made it out of Hiroshima in fairly good condition.

 Silly?
 Yes.
 It's very silly.
 Parts of it are quite endearing, as well.
 It’s similar to Hadashi no Gen in the sense that the tone can be kind of inconsistent.
 Unlike Hadashi no Gen this movie isn’t semi-biographical in nature, so the tone shifts don’t feel natural.
-It’s every saccharine copypasta your drunk aunt has DMed you over Facebook, but a movie.
 Hadashi no Gen, its sequel, and Kuroi Ame ni Utarete are all interesting, relevant, and worth watching if you’re interested in Hiroshima pieces, but you can skip Kuro ga Ita Natsu.
 Of all the anime released by GEN Productions, this one is the strangest.
 Why did Nakazawa Keiji feel the need to adapt this story to film?
 I don’t know, it’s a very ill-fitting choice.
 I wouldn’t call it a waste of time, just time better spent watching more substantive pieces.